pimeys/rust-web-push/README.md

 - All GCM/FCM support has been removed.
 If you relied on this functionality, consider the [fcm crate](https://crates.io/crates/fcm).
 If you just require web push, you will need to use VAPID to send payloads.
 See below for info.

+- A new error variant `WebPushError::InvalidClaims` has been added.
+This may break exhaustive matches.

 ## Usage